Bryan Adams: 2000s

 In April 2006, he was inducted into the Canadian Music Hall of Fame.
 Also in 2006, Adams co-wrote the Grammy Award-winning gospel song "Never Gonna Break My Faith" for Aretha Franklin.
 It was featured in the film Bobby as a duet by Aretha Franklin and Mary J. Blige with the Boys Choir of Harlem and earned him a Golden Globe Nomination in 2007.

 On July 31, 2006, together with Billy Joel, he performed in a free concert with an estimated crowd of over 500,000 people in Rome at Via dei Fori Imperiali, with the Colosseum as a background.

 In May 2007, on the occasion of his 25th concert at the Wembley Arena, he received the "Wembley Square Of Fame", a bronze plaque engraved with his name and handprints at Wembley Park.

 Also in 2007, Adams co-wrote two songs "A Place for Us" and "Another Layer" for the Disney film Bridge to Terabithia.

 Adams released his eleventh album, 11, internationally on March 17, 2008.
-The album was released in the US exclusively at Wal-Mart and Sam's Club retail stores on May 13, 2008.
+The album was released in the U.S. exclusively at Wal-Mart and Sam's Club retail stores on May 13, 2008.
 The first single released from the album was "I Thought I'd Seen Everything".
 In March 2008, Adams played an 11-day, 11-country European acoustic tour to promote the album.
 The album debuted at number one in Canada, making it his first album to reach that position since Waking Up the Neighbours in 1991, and reached number two in Germany.
 In the United States, the album charted at number 80.
 In June and July 2008, he toured the U.S., playing some shows with Foreigner and on others with Rod Stewart.

 Adams was one of four musicians who were pictured on the second series of the Canadian Recording Artist Series to be issued by Canada Post stamps on July 2, 2009, with estimated one and one-half million Adams stamps printed.

 On June 26, 2009, he performed some of his hits on an episode of CMT Crossroads with Jason Aldean.

 In November 2009, he co-wrote, produced, and performed the song "You've Been a Friend to Me" for the film Old Dogs.